kush2803/catmap/docs/source/tutorials/generating_an_input_file.rst

 Now we can write a function to convert these "raw" energies to "reference" energies.
-Note that we use the function `ase.atoms.string2symbols` as a convenient way to get the composition from the chemical formula.
+Note that we use the function `ase.symbols.string2symbols` as a convenient way to get the composition from the chemical formula.

 .. code:: python

-    from ase.atoms import string2symbols
+    from ase.symbols import string2symbols

     def get_formation_energies(energy_dict,ref_dict):
         formation_energies = {}